bahlo/arne.me/content/articles/book-review-engineering-management-for-the-rest-of-us.md

 ---
-title: "I read Engineering Management for the Rest of Us by Sarah Drasner"
+title: "Book Review: Engineering Management for the Rest of Us by Sarah Drasner"
 description: "A review of the book Engineering Management for the Rest of Us by Sarah Drasner"
 published: "2023-03-23"
 location: "Frankfurt, Germany"